NZMSA/2023-Phase-2/data-science/3. Microsoft Azure/README.md

 1. Read the comments and code in the [example notebook](./example.ipynb) that we have provided for you to practice deploying a model onto Azure, and adapt the code within this notebook for your own work in the next task.

-2. Use [Endpoints](https://ml.azure.com/endpoints/realtime) to create a real-time endpoint for your trained model from part 2 - resources:
+2. Go to [Endpoints](https://ml.azure.com/endpoints/realtime) and use the notebook above to create a real-time endpoint for one of your trained models from part 2 - resources:

     - [Deploy real-time machine learning services with Azure Machine Learning](https://learn.microsoft.com/en-us/training/modules/register-and-deploy-model-with-amls)